yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/faq.md

 **A:** You can use the config manager to configure the parameters by running `trinity studio --port 8080`.
 This approach provides a convenient way to configure the parameters.

-Advanced users can also edit the config file directly.
+Advanced users can also edit the config file directly, referred to the YAML files in `examples`.
 Trinity-RFT uses [veRL](https://github.com/volcengine/verl) as the training backend, which can have massive parameters, referred to [veRL documentation](https://verl.readthedocs.io/en/latest/examples/config.html).
 You may specify these parameters in two ways: (1) specify the parameters in the `trainer.trainer_config` dictionary; (2) specify them in an auxiliary YAML file starting with `train_` and pass the path to `train_gsm8k.yaml` in `trainer.trainer_config_path`.
 These two ways are mutually exclusive.

 ---